royakabiri/iPerUDT/README.md

 # Informal Persian Universal Dependency Treebank (iPerUDT)
-Informal Persian Universal Dependency Treebank is an open source collection of informal texts from open access Persian blogs.
-The corpus is annotated in CoNLL-U format  within the Universal Dependencies scheme.
+Informal Persian Universal Dependency Treebank, consisting of 3000 sentences and 54,904 tokens, is an open source collection of colloquial informal texts from Persian blogs.
+The corpus is annotated in CoNLL-U format within the Universal Dependencies scheme (Nivre et al., 2020).

 The following Course-grained Universal Dependencies parts of speech tags (UPOS), and fine-grained language-specific parts of speech tags (XPOS) are used in this treebank.